 A data analysis method to explore the signals from the brain generated by electroencephalograph (EEG) recordings has been developed by researchers from KAUST.

-“We hope to gain a better understanding of neuronal activity in the brain,” said Professor Ying Sun from the Computer, Electrical and Mathematical Science & Engineering Division at KAUST.
+“We hope to gain a better understanding of neuronal activity in the brain,” said Ying Sun from the Computer, Electrical and Mathematical Science & Engineering Division at KAUST.

-Sun and her KAUST colleague Professor Marc Genton and co-workers led by Professor Hernando Ombao from the University of California, Irvine (UCI) believe their method may help clinicians detect and monitor conditions such as strokes1.
+Sun and her KAUST colleague Marc Genton and co-workers led by Hernando Ombao from the University of California, Irvine (UCI) believe their method may help clinicians detect and monitor conditions such as strokes1.